Get more from your Personal Home Manager . . .

 Ways to Reduce Energy Costs This Winter

 Even though the winter is half over, there are still some things you can do to reduce your energy costs that either don't cost any money at all to do, or are of low enough cost that will pay for themselves during the current winter.
-In case you missed it last month, you can find a list of these easy energy-savers items in our article: Low-Cost Ways to Save Energy This Winter.
+You can find a list of these easy energy-savers in our article: Low-Cost Ways to Save Energy This Winter.

 We hope this article has helped you understand the top five maintenance tasks for your home for the month of February, that will help you save energy, reduce the risk of unscheduled repairs, and will help extend the useful lives of your major household features.